Sale of Tickets (Sporting and Cultural Events) Bill

 Groups Affected

-- Consumers: May benefit from fairer ticket pricing and potentially improved refund processes.
+- Consumers: May benefit from fairer ticket prices and potentially a voluntary code for refunds or ticket exchanges.

 - Law Enforcement Agencies: Will have increased responsibilities in enforcing the new regulations.